 - After the time is up, use warm water and a light cleanser to remove it completely from your face.

-Fuller’s earth can be used up to twice a week for treating cystic acne.
+Fuller’s earth can be used up to twice a week as a cystic acne home remedy.

 If there’s one thing on this list that you’ve never heard of before, there’s a good chance that it’s neem.
 Neem is a common evergreen tree which grows all across India and the surrounding areas.
 Its leaves have been used there for centuries to treat a variety of different ailments, including cystic acne.